cognitedata/pygen/README.md

 * Keeping the language domain specific for the developer.
 Instead of working with generic concepts such as instances, nodes, edges, the developer can work with the concepts in the data model.

+## Documentation

+See the [documentation](https://cognite-pygen.readthedocs-hosted.com/en/latest/) for more information.

 ## Installation